alephium/docs/docs/5min-overview.md

 **Scalable for devs.
 Secure for users.
 Decentralized for all.**

-Innovative sharding meets expressive sUTXO and efficient Proof-of-Less-Work to secure scalable dApps for real-world use cases.
+Alephium combines innovative sharding, expressive sUTXO, and efficient Proof-of-Less-Work to secure scalable dApps for real-world applications.

 ## Why is Alephium special?

 On top of an awesome team, an outstanding community and a lot of energy, here are our technical specificities:

-**It scales through sharding**.
-Alephium is built on a novel and complete sharding algorithm called BlockFlow.
-It improves on the UTXO model of BTC to make it scalable, and uses DAG data structure to reach consensus between different shards.
-This will allow up to 10’000 Transactions Per Second (currently more than 400 TPS vs Bitcoins 7 TPS).
+**Scalable Through Sharding**.
+Alephium utilizes a novel sharding algorithm called BlockFlow.
+It enhances the UTXO model of BTC to achieve scalability and uses a DAG data structure to reach consensus among different shards, enabling up to 10’000 Transactions Per Second (currently more than 400 TPS vs Bitcoins 7 TPS).

-**It is programmable & secure**.
-Alephium proposes a stateful UTXO model offering layer-1 scalability and the same level of programmability as the account model implemented on ETH, whilst being more secure.
+**Programmable & Secure**.
+Alephium offers a stateful UTXO model that ensures layer-1 scalability and high programmability similar to Ethereum's account model, but with enhanced security.

-**It is less energy consuming thanks to POLW**.
-Proof of Less Work combines physical work and Coin economics to dynamically adjust the work required to mine new blocks.
-Given the same network conditions, Alephium only uses ⅛ of the energy compared to Bitcoin.
+**Energy Efficiency with PoLW**.
+Proof of Less Work (PoLW) combines physical work and token economics to dynamically adjust the work required to mine new blocks.
+Given the same network conditions, Alephium only uses 1/8 of the energy compared to Bitcoin.

-**It improves on chain structure with its own custom VM (Alphred)**.
-It resolves many of the critical issues of the current dApps platforms with huge improvements on security, development experience and introductions of new paradigms such as trustless P2P smart contracts transactions.
+**Custom VM (Alphred)**.
+Alephium's custom virtual machine addresses critical issues in current dApp platforms, offering significant improvements in security and development experience, and introducing new paradigms like trustless P2P smart contract transactions.

-**It has its own programming language for dApps**.
+**Dedicated Programming Language (Ralph)**.
 Ralph is similar to the Rust syntax, hence its name.
-It allows to build efficient and secure smart contracts easier than Solidity for example.
-It is specifically designed to facilitate the creation of Decentralized Finance applications!
+Ralph simplifies the creation of efficient and secure smart contracts, particularly for decentralized finance applications.

-Putting all these innovations together, Alephium delivers a highly demanded solution in the industry: a scalable blockchain improving on mature ideas from Bitcoin to deliver reliable, powerful and secure DeFi and dApps capabilities.
+Combining these innovations, Alephium delivers a highly demanded solution in the industry: a scalable blockchain improving on mature ideas from Bitcoin to deliver reliable, powerful and secure DeFi and dApps capabilities.
 And we’re live!

 **Check out our [whitepapers][whitepaper]!**

 ## Tokenomics

-The token supply on Alephium is limited with a hardcap of 1 billion.
+Alephium's token supply is capped at 1 billion.
 At Mainnet Launch (Nov.
-8th, 2021), an initial supply of 140M tokens (14% of the hardcap) was mined with the genesis block.
-The remaining supply of ALPH tokens will be mined over the next ~80 years.
-Of these 140M tokens:
+8th, 2021), 140M tokens (14% of the hardcap) was mined with the genesis block.
+The remaining ALPH tokens will be mined over the next ~80 years.
+The initial 140M tokens are allocated as follows:

 80M tokens (8%) 🤝 **Pre-sales and future strategic private sales**.
 Vesting periods varying from 2 to 4 years.